-From the architect.
+Text description provided by the architects.
 In 2008, PES-Architects won the first prize in the invited international architectural competition for Wuxi Grand Theatre.
 The other competitors were established and well-known practices from Germany, France, Japan and Denmark.

 The main idea of Wuxi Grand Theatre is based on its location.
 The manmade peninsula on the northern shore area of Taihu Lake and the highway bridge nearby make this location comparable to that of Sydney Opera House.
 Due to this location the building is an impressive landmark, rising up to a total height of 50 meters like a big sculpture from the terraced base.
 Its eight gigantic roof wings stretch far over the facades, giving the building a character of a butterfly, while protecting the building from the heat of the sun.